Caesar3142/GNN-BFS-RANS/README.md

 - Boundary conditions are not explicitly encoded (can be added as future enhancement)
 - The model learns steady-state flow fields from geometry
 - For best results, use converged solution data (e.g., final time step) for training
+- Graph connectivity is automatically validated and fixed during construction
+- Isolated nodes are handled automatically with self-loops to ensure message passing works correctly

+## Troubleshooting

+### Graph Connectivity Issues
+If you encounter errors related to graph connectivity or message passing:
+- The framework automatically validates and fixes edge indices
+- Isolated nodes are automatically handled with self-loops
+- Check that your mesh data is properly loaded (use `test_data_loading.py`)

+### Common Issues
+- **"edge_index must have shape [2, num_edges]"**: This is automatically validated and fixed
+- **Isolated nodes**: Automatically handled by adding self-loops
+- **Invalid edge indices**: Automatically filtered out during graph construction

+## Recent Improvements

+- ✅ Fixed graph connectivity issues with proper edge index remapping
+- ✅ Added automatic validation of edge indices and node connectivity
+- ✅ Implemented robust message passing with error handling
+- ✅ Automatic handling of isolated nodes with self-loops
+- ✅ Enhanced error messages for debugging connectivity issues

 ## Future Enhancements